 - Special expertise.
 Mayo Clinic has the testing and medical expertise to help decide which treatment option is appropriate for you.
 Mayo Clinic's campus in Minnesota has a state-of-the-art Pulmonary Rehabilitation Program, which is key to the success of lung volume reduction surgery.

 - Qualifying center.
 Lung volume reduction surgery qualifies for Medicare reimbursement, by virtue of Mayo Clinic's status as a Medicare-approved lung transplant center.

 - Research leader.
 Mayo Clinic has been continuously funded by the National Institutes of Health to identify and test lung rehabilitation options, and then to translate this knowledge to the best care for people with lung diseases.

-Mayo Clinic in Rochester, Minn., ranks #1 for respiratory disorders in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Rochester, Minn., ranks No. 1 for respiratory disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals for respiratory disorders by U.S. News & World Report.
-Mayo Clinic in Scottsdale, Ariz., are ranked high performing for respiratory disorders by U.S. News & World Report.
+Mayo Clinic in Jacksonville, Fla., is ranked high performing for respiratory disorders by U.S. News & World Report.

 Mayo Clinic follows a careful process in evaluating treatment options for a person with advanced, severe emphysema.
 An immediate goal is to determine whether you might benefit from lung volume reduction surgery.